 4 Lab hours.

 Experiments in classical and modern physics to stress scientific methods and experimental techniques.
 The experiments are open-ended projects requiring individual study.
-Repeatable up to a maximum of 8 credit hours.
-Corequisite: PHYS 551.
+Repeatable for a total of 8 credit hours.
+Pre- or corequisite: PHYS 551.

 1 Classroom hour; 3 Lab hours.

 Experiments in electronics that treat some of the applications of electronics in scientific physics research.
 Experiments cover the uses of transistors, op-amps, integrated and digital circuits.
 Prerequisite: PHYS 314.

 An introduction to selected areas of modern physics emphasizing the features of atomic, nuclear and solid state physics that require modifications of classical physics for their explanation.
 Prerequisite: PHYS 214 or 314, or departmental consent.
 Pre- or corequisite: MATH 344.